vobyjs/oby/readme.md

 });

+await nextTask (); // Giving the effect a chance to run

-obj.foo.deep = 321; // Cause the effect to re-run
+obj.foo.deep = 321; // Cause the effect to re-run, eventually

 // Make a reactive array